MidnightTale/atDeprecated/README.md

 # atDeprecated

-atDeprecated is a fork of [Luminol](https://github.com/LuminolMC/Luminol), which is a fork of [Folia](https://github.com/PaperMC/Folia).
+atDeprecated is an experimental Minecraft server software fork based on [Luminol](https://github.com/LuminolMC/Luminol), which itself is a fork of [Folia](https://github.com/PaperMC/Folia).

 > [!CAUTION]
 > This is an **experimental fork**.
 Features may be unstable, incomplete, or break unexpectedly.
 > **Use at your own risk.
 Not recommended for production servers.**

+## About

+atDeprecated is a fun version of Luminol:

+### Features
+- Configurable beacon ranges
+- Customizable inventory sizes (barrels and ender chests: 1-6 rows)
+- Configurable anvil max repair costs
+- Death loot configuration system
+- Insomnia toggle commands
+- Enhanced boat spawning controls
+- Elytra boost leash check configuration

+## Requirements

+- **Java 21** or higher
+- **Git** for cloning the repository

 ## How to Build

+### Quick Build

 1.  **Clone the repository:**
     ```bash